Phoebe3663/Zuurix.github.io/_posts/2017-06-17-tcl-will-resume-in-2018.md

 ---
 layout: post
-title: "The Cursed Legion development will resume in 2018"
+title: "The Cursed Legion: Development will resume in 2018"
 date: 2017-06-17
 ---